turbolocust/GraphLib/README.md

   <li>Adjacency matrix</li>
 </ul>
 <br>
-Also supports colors for edges and vertices plus checks for Eulerian characteristics.
+Also supports custom properties for edges and vertices plus checks for Eulerian characteristics.
 <br />
 This library requires at least Java 6 (Java 1.6).